Testing the consistency of the resonant wave interaction approximation with simulated dynamics of idealized 2D internal wave fields: Second derivation: assuming a slowly varying triple correlation

-In the limit of $T\to\infty$, the product of three slow amplitudes is multiplied by a Dirac delta function of $\Delta\omega$, namely, we obtain the resonance condition on the frequencies of the interacting waves in \eqref{eq:time_average_energy_equation}.
+\end{linenomath*} and the time-averaged product of three slow amplitudes is multiplied by a Dirac delta function of $\Delta\omega$, namely, we obtain the resonance condition on the frequencies of the interacting waves in \eqref{eq:time_average_energy_equation}.

+The second path to derive the resonance condition starting from eq.~\eqref{eq:Y} involves the assumption that there is a time scale separation in the integral appearing in equation \eqref{eq:Y}.
+The first time scale arises from the oscillating exponent,

+and the second time scale arising from the nonlinear interactions affecting the triple product there.
+For the time scale separation to work, the nonlinear time scale should be longer than the linear time scale.
+If there is such a time scale separation, the integral over the oscillating term may be taken separately, thereby leading to the resonance condition.
+We note, though, that such a separation cannot occur on the resonance curves, as the linear time scale diverges there, as further discussed in the paper itself.